Pierce County COVID-19 data update: Outbreaks in businesses – The Suburban Times

-We closed 1 larger outbreaks (10 or more active cases) and added 1 this week.
+We added 3 new larger outbreaks (10 or more active cases) and didn’t close any.

 Learn about outbreak definitions and find more data in the Outbreaks section at tpchd.org/covid19cases.